aldweb/ha-lg-hombot/README.md

 ## Credits

 This is a fork of [ericpignet](https://github.com/ericpignet)'s LG Hombot integration.
-Since the original implementation is no longer compatible with the latest versions of Home Assistant and [ericpignet](https://github.com/ericpignet) no longer maintains the project, I have forked and upgraded the project to the latest version of Home Assistant.
+Since the original implementation is no longer compatible with the latest version of Home Assistant and [ericpignet](https://github.com/ericpignet) no longer maintains the project, I forked and upgraded the project.